Frequently Ask Question

 Not everyone with ADHD experiences all these symptoms, and their severity varies among individuals.

-Stimulant medications (such as Methylphenidate and Lisdexamfetamine) are the most effective first-line treatments, helping 70-80% of patients improve concentration, impulse control, and emotional regulation.
-Medications also improve sleep patterns, which are crucial in ADHD management.
+Stimulant medications like Methylphenidate and Lisdexamfetamine are the most effective first treatments.
+They help 70-80% of patients improve concentration, impulse control, and emotional regulation.
+These medicines can also improve sleep, which is important for managing ADHD.

 ADHD is a lifelong neurodevelopmental condition, but its symptoms can be effectively managed.
 Studies show that 50-70% of children with ADHD continue to experience symptoms into adulthood.
 With proper treatment and lifestyle adjustments, individuals with ADHD can thrive and lead fulfilling, productive lives